 Hand rejuvenation is an increasingly commonly requested treatment, also known as the ‘Radiesse Hand Lift’ because of the special long-lasting dermal filler used.

-The nonsurgical rhinoplasty (liquid nose job) uses dermal fillers to improve the profile and shape of the nose, and is a signature treatment for Dr Owen Thomas, who has trained with the top consultant in the country who pioneered the modern version of the technique.
+The nonsurgical rhinoplasty, also known as liquid rhinoplasty, uses dermal fillers to improve the profile and shape of the nose, and is a signature treatment for Dr Owen Thomas, who has trained with the top consultant in the country who pioneered the modern version of the technique.

 Over recent years, the chin and jawline area has become much more important, giving a strong, youthful look and giving balance to the overall facial appearance.